aws-samples/amazon-elasticsearch-lambda-samples/README.md

   If not, the AWS CLI could be used to push a JSON document to Lambda.

       aws kinesis put-record --stream-name <lambda name> --data "<JSON document>" --region <region> --partition-key shardId-000000000000

+## Copyright

+Copyright 2015 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.

+SPDX-License-Identifier: MIT-0